Ofsted Inspection Framework – Pros, cons and advice from experts

 For some learners, a coaching approach might be hugely beneficial, although a learner already needs a pretty good grasp of where they are in their learning and where they want to get to for a coaching approach to be effective.

 To return to my earlier questions, effective techniques to gauge children’s understanding of subject content prior to teaching a unit of work, during the teaching and at the end are also very important.

-During teaching, the idea of the ‘hinge-point question’, explained by Dylan Wiliam in brief video clips at tinyurl.com/tpassess1 and tinyurl.com/tpassess2, is a hugely powerful strategy to enable teachers to make evidence-based decisions about the direction of the lesson.
+During teaching, the idea of the ‘hinge-point question’, is a hugely powerful strategy.
+It enables you to make evidence-based decisions about the direction of the lesson.

-In terms of end-of-unit assessment – the means by which teachers seek to determine how well the students have learned the material – thought needs to be given to both:
+In terms of end-of-unit assessment – the means by which you seek to determine how well the students have learned the material – think about:

 Are there particular milestones, in terms of skill progression or areas of knowledge?

-For example, which key skills do you expect children in Y4 to develop in art (and how does this build upon their Y3 learning)?
+For example, which key skills do you expect children in Y4 to develop in art?
+How does this build upon their Y3 learning?
 What are the expectations of a Y1 child in geography?
 These will vary from school to school.

-Tim Oates encourages us to teach fewer things in greater depth, and each school will make different choices about what to prioritise in its curriculum.
+Tim Oates encourages us to teach fewer things in greater depth.
+Each school will make different choices about what to prioritise in its curriculum.

 The curriculum choices you make will determine the key milestones upon which your summative assessment should focus.
 They will probably also determine the choices you make about what data to collect.